 Note that zinc itself may not be causing the nausea or poisoning in these cases.
 It could be the other chemicals or ingredients in the nonfood items.

 Bottom line: don’t eat something you aren’t supposed to, even if you have a zinc deficiency.
 There are plenty of other ways to alleviate that deficiency.

-Although zinc poisoning is typically characterized by nausea, other symptoms may accompany this condition, including:
+Although zinc poisoning is rare and typically only characterized by nausea, other symptoms may accompany this condition, including:

 Stomach Pain and Diarrhea